- Latest update: you can now download our litter picking and fly-tipping strategies at the bottom of this page.

 Local volunteer litter picking groups

-Kingston Action Group have been picking litter from the roads around Kingston and, more recently from parts of the A27, for more than 10 years.
+Kingston Action Group have been picking litter from the around Kingston, for more than 10 years.
 If you would like to join them, contact email@example.com.
 They have pickers and bags but no set routine.
 They pick when the need arises which is regularly.

 Landport Residents Association hold regular litter picks on the last Sunday of the month with refreshments provided, and everybody is welcome!
 You'll find details of the next LRA litter pick (as well as their other events) on the Landport Residents Association facebook.